qiyao-pan/qiyao-pan.github.io/content/form/contact.md

 ---
 date: '2025-12-01T13:38:41-06:00'
-description: Got an idea, a question, or just want to drop a friendly hello?
+description: Got an idea, a question, or just want to say hi?
 Message me and I'd love to chat!
 draft: false
 formspree_form_id: mqarlvdj
 layout: split-right